edtechjessy/TickTock-Widget/README.md

 This widget will help me keep track of my teaching schedule and the time in my current location, all with a visual glance when I open my laptop.

-Getting Started

-These instructions will help you get the widget running on your local machine and display it on your desktop.

-Prerequisites

-Before you start, make sure you have the following tools installed:

-Node.js (if you want to package the widget into an Electron app for the desktop)

-Download Node.js from: https://nodejs.org/

 ---
 # In Progress
 # Turn It into a Desktop Widget Using Electron